ilios/ilios/README.md

 If you want to connect to the Ilios API a good place to start is [docs/ilios_api.md](docs/ilios_api.md).

+## Interacting with Ilios from the command line

+Ilios provides a command line interface, see [docs/custom_cli_commands.md](docs/custom_cli_commands.md) for a list of available commands and how to use them.

 # Get Ilios

 Download the [latest distribution](https://github.com/ilios/ilios/releases) or clone the [codebase](https://github.com/ilios/ilios).